akirasteam-com/docs-template/README.md

-# docs.akirasteam.com
+# Docs Template

-Welcome to the documentation for `docs.akirasteam.com`.
+Welcome to the documentation for `docs-template`.
 This guide will explain how to set up and use the documentation system based on GitHub and PHP.

 ## Table of Contents